jtobin/sampler-gym/README.md

-Some experiments on ensemble & gradient-based samplers.
+A modular benchmark suite for samplers.